shopware/docs/guides/hosting/installation-updates/composer.md

 ### Requirements

-To get an overview of the requirements, see the following page:
+To get an overview of the requirements, refer to the following:

 {% page-ref page="../../installation/requirements.md" %}